 3. American Society of Plastic Surgeons

 For an example of plastic surgery SEO, American Society of Plastic Surgeons has a website worth examining.
-It loads quickly and boasts 1.8 million backlinks.
+It loads quickly and boasts more than 1 million backlinks.

 Using Semrush’s backlinks tool, you can see a lot of backlinks come from websites with high domain authority.
 This is likely a result of its online credibility and the immense amount of content and resources they’ve produced.
 It’s also under the YLYM category, with credible writers crafting its content.